looeee/THREE.App/README.md

     <!--

       For the time being, importing three.js addons such as OrbitControls and GLTFLoader as ES6 modules is a bit complex.

-      three-app will work equally well whichever method you use, so for simplicity we'll demonstrate loading as script tag from the GitHub CDN (via threejs.org) here.
+      For simplicity, we'll demonstrate how to use this while importing three.js files from the GitHub CDN.
+      Don't do this in a production app!

+      See the module import demo and the NPM install instructions above for details on how to use three-app via ES6 imports.

     -->

     <script src="https://threejs.org/build/three.js"></script>
     <script src="https://threejs.org/examples/js/controls/OrbitControls.js"></script>
     <script src="https://threejs.org/examples/js/loaders/GLTFLoader.js"></script>

+    <script src="three_app/iife.js"></script>

   </head>